Neek0tine/BruteScrapper/README.md

 * ### PyAutoIt - PyAutoGUI
 Okay, this is the last resort.
 If you can't control my browser, control my mouse.
 Move my mouse, press my browser, type the link I want to go, and manually-automatically copies all the info required.
 I'm not sure if this is a stone age technology or an absolute breakthrough of an innovation.
 This feels like bruteforcing our way in, but anything for those sweet sweet datas amiright?

+# Why did I make this?
+You can only annoy someone so much until they snap and decided to create something like this.
+The idea behind this module is that we're using something similar as AutoHotKey, in this case PyAutoGUI.
+Then we just made a bunch of sequences and arrange them into classes and functions that is similar to requests or urllib class structure for easier use.

+Text gathering is done by using clipboard module, since PyTesseract is a heavy library and generally a hassle to use.
+The text gathered is mostly from page source that has been soup'd or a simple select all texts on the site, I surely am will make a function that does exactly like that but in a more controlled way.

+"How about nested links?"
+You ask?
+Simple.
+PyAutoGUI has this amazing feature that lets you get a coordinate of an image given that you give PyAutoGUI target image.
+Target image is gathered easily by using something as simple as snipping tool.

 # Usage